Talk to us 0300 365 3100

 About You

 We are looking for an experienced professional who has sound knowledge of building and Health and Safety at work legislation and practices.
 You’ll have previous experience in a customer facing role, ideally within a social housing setting.
-You will be part of a small team and travelling frequently, so time-management and good organisational skills will help you plan out your work.
-You’ll ideally be based in the North Midlands/West Derbyshire with good access to M6.
+You will be part a small team and travelling frequently, so time-management and good organisational skills will help you plan out your work.

 Excellent customer care and communication skills are essential for this role.
 You will need to be calm in your nature and confident in your practices.
-You will have a HNC in construction or building, a clean driving license is essential as well as a clear enhanced DBS.
+You will have or be working towards a HNC in construction/building, or have at least 5 years relevant experience, access to a vehicle and a clean driving license is essential as well as a clear enhanced DBS.

 Finally, make sure to read all about us .
 If you’re looking to work for a company that makes a difference to society, we might just be the place for you.